crispusomollo/crispusomollo/README.md

 - 👀 I’m interested in developing and implementing secure robust application systems
 - 🌱 I’m currently learning React, Vue, Django, Flask and Laravel frameworks
 - 💞️ I’m looking to collaborate on API integration
-- 📫 Email me for SQL and Wordpress solutions
+- 📫 Email me for SQL and Wordpress solutions.

 <!---
 crispusomollo/crispusomollo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.